 - Bank Clerk

 When discussing personality types, it is important to note that being Turbulent or Assertive is a definition of their Identities.

 Identity traits focus on people’s reactions to external triggers and how they respond to them.
-Turbulent or Assertive, they still belong to the ISFP personality type, and the four cognitive functions still define them as such.
+Turbulent or Assertive, they still belong to the ISFP personality type, and their strengths and weaknesses, and the four cognitive functions still define them as such.

 The distinctive features that divide the ISFP personality type in Assertive and Turbulent focus on their ability to cope with stress, confidence level, how they interact with the people in their surroundings, and their emotions.